arafat877/Moose/README.md

 * BEQ src1,src2,label - branch if equal
 * BNE src1,src2,label - branch if not equal
 * BLT src1,src2,label - branch if src1 is lower than src2
 * BGE src1,src2,label - branch if src1 is grater than src2

+## UPDATES :
+ `13.11.2017` - first version of Program Counter working